Cautious Khamenei shares burden of approval on Iran deal

-In the month since Iran reached an accord with world powers to limit its nuclear programme in exchange for sanctions relief, Khamenei has called for public debate and refrained from making decisive statements.
+In the month since Iran reached an accord with world powers to limit its nuclear program in exchange for sanctions relief, Khamenei has called for public debate and refrained from making decisive statements.

 He has been silent on whether he himself backs the accord.